-The CPU (Central Processing Unit), or sometimes known as processor, is one of the most important component in a computer system.
+The CPU (Central Processing Unit), sometimes known as “processor,” is one of the most important components in a computer system.
 Being the brain of the computer system, its task is to take care of all the data calculation and make sure they are processed in the fastest time possible.

 CPU is not something you can see from the outside of the computer.
 In fact, you won’t be able to see the CPU on a fully-assembled PC.
-To see it, you have to remove the computer casing, unplug the wire and remove the heatsink (and fan), only then can you see the surface of the CPU.
-The shape of the CPU is a small square chip with lot of connector pin underneath.
+To see it, you have to remove the computer casing, unplug the wire, and remove the heatsink (and fan), and only then can you see the surface of the CPU.
+The shape of the CPU is a small square chip with many connector pins underneath.

 The images below show the back and the top of a CPU.

-To keep it simple, the way a CPU works can be illustrated with the following 3 steps:
+To keep it simple, the way a CPU works can be illustrated with the following three steps:

 - When you click to execute an application, the raw instruction is first fetched from the hard disk (sometimes from the memory) and sent to the CPU for processing.